lizeng07/lizeng07.github.io/content/authors/author/_index.md

 Originally my initial training was in materials engineering, where I have worked on the experimental research of energy and electronic materials.
 My current research turns into the analysis of the relationship between technologies (Energy & Carbon Removal) and societies (Economic & Policy).
 I use Python and R scripting for my projects, but I will also go visiting facilities and conduct interview with experts to gain the most frontier insights to shape my research.

-Aside from research, I like to spend my spare time doing some sports and taking pictures, which you can find on my website.
+Aside from research, I like to spend my spare time doing some sports and taking pictures, which you can find on this website.